mpadge/stellar/README.md

 The only thing you need is a Personal Access Token from github.
 If you don't know how:
 1. Go to your personal settings (under your profile pic, top right)
-2. On the left, under the main "Peronsal Settings" box, click "Developer Settings" -> "Personal Access Tokens" and generate a new one.
+2. On the left, under the main "Personal Settings" box, click "Developer Settings" -> "Personal Access Tokens" and generate a new one.
 You'll need to check the box for accessing repository data via the github API v4.
 3. Save this as an **R** environmental variable called `GITHUB_GRAPHQL_TOKEN`